Education

 Thyroid Cancer Case Conference (4:00–5:00 pm every other Tues): Faculty and fellows from Endocrinology, Radiology/Nuclear Medicine, Pathology, and Surgery/Otolaryngology-Head and Neck Surgery discuss complicated thyroid cancer cases.
 The primary goal is clinical decision-making in a multidisciplinary setting.

-Journal Club (1h every other month, either Tuesday afternoon or often at a faculty member’s house w/refreshments): Fellows and a faculty member review a recent scientific publication, focusing on methods (e.g., study design, statistical analysis) and clinical relevance.
+Journal Club (1h every other month, on an evening, usually at a faculty member’s house w/refreshments or a local restaurant): Fellows and a faculty member review a recent scientific publication, focusing on methods (e.g., study design, statistical analysis) and clinical relevance.

 2021-2022 fellows (left to right): Vladimer (Lado) Bakhutashvili, Ronak Patel, Janice McMillan, Woderyelesh (Woder) Kassa, Sarah Lee, Nawar Suleman